Michail-Pudov/myTreasures/README.md

 * QR-code

 # Installing
-after clone create .env file in the folder backend with
+after the clone, create the .env file in the root folder `

-`
 MONGO_URI=**your mongodb URI with username and password** `